10-30% of data in databases are duplicates. Bad data is costing each business $15 million on average every year

-The goal is to help employees enhance the quality of data and ensure the application of processes by recommending the next best step and automating tasks.
+The goal is to help employees improve the quality of data in Salesforce and ensure the application of processes by recommending the next best step and automating tasks.

-MIT research revealed that 97 per-cent of surveyed businesses admit to having unacceptable data, and 50% of new data are problematic.
-Duplication is one of those contributing factors and challenge for many solutions is detecting the duplicate as many are non-exact matches.
+MIT research revealed that 97 percent of surveyed businesses admit to having unacceptable data, and 50% of new data are problematic.
+Duplication is one of those contributing factors and the challenge for many solutions is detecting the duplicate as many are non-exact matches.

 The value of a database is tied to the quality of the data it holds.
 For databases in general, the presence of duplicate or inconsistent records can have evident and severe effects.
 Companies tend to use their database as a searching tool, and duplications can cause migraines for all involved.

 As an example, we can cite call centers: it is well known finding someone can be challenging due to duplication.
 The idea of automating the de-duplication of data is critical in business.

 Many solutions that are attempting to de-duplicate are based on Boolean methodologies where only exact values are identified and collected for merging and/or deleting purposes.